Up, up, down, down, left, right, left, right, B, A, start.

 It may seem strange that developers wouldn’t want to remove cheats before releasing their game to the public, thereby preventing players from exploiting their benefits.
 But code can be a tricksy thing sometimes and deleting anything from a final working version could potentially end up breaking it in some unforeseen way.
 In those days of physical releases, it was simply safer to leave them in.

 Over the years though, things have moved on and these codes have all but disappeared.
 Their removal from releases nowadays is much easier and games are less prone to errors when this correction is done.
-In addition, achievements have changed gaming culture; a player with a cheat can be considered a fraud by those who have poured their blood, sweat and tears into gaining a trophy.
+In addition, achievements have almost completely changed gaming culture; a player with a cheat can be considered a fraud by those who have poured their blood, sweat and tears into gaining a trophy.

 There’s also the fact they no longer hold the mystery they once did.
 Those clandestine button-presses used to be passed around by word-of-mouth like some closely-guarded secret and if you were lucky enough to be told one, you felt as though were part of an exclusive group.
 Nowadays though, widely-available internet access means codes can be published and searched for within moments.